Stability and Generalization in Free Adversarial Training: Stability-based Generalization Bounds for Free AT

 Furthermore, when $T = \gO(n)$, \eqref{eq:ncnc:free:asymptotic} gives $\epsgen(\algofree) = \gO \left( 1/{n^{\frac{1}{\freeconst+1}}} \right)$, which implies that the generalization gap of $\algofree$ can be bounded given enough samples.
 If the number of iterations $T$ is fixed, one can see that the generalization gap of $\algofree$ has a faster convergence to 0 than $\algostd$.
-Therefore, neural nets trained by the free adversarial algorithm could generalize better than the vanilla adversarially-trained networks due to their improved algorithmic stability.
+Therefore, neural nets trained by the free AT algorithm could generalize better than the vanilla adversarially-trained networks due to their improved algorithmic stability.
 Our theoretical results also echo the conclusion in \citet{schmidt2018adversarially} that adversarially robust generalization requires more data, since $\freeconst$ increases with respect to $\varepsilon$.

+\begin{remark} We note that the Free-AT method in Algorithm \ref{algo:free} follows the update rule of a projected gradient descent ascent (Projected GDA) which has been widely studied in the optimization literature.
+To the best of our knowledge, a tight convergence rate for Projected GDA applied to a general nonconvex-nonconcave optimization problem is still an open question in the community \citep{lin2020gradient,li2022convergence}.
+As a tight convergence rate for GDA nonconvex-nonconcave optimization is not available in the literature, we relied on numerical experiments to verify the improvement in the generalization gap by Free-AT method.
+Note that our numerical experiments use standard selections of stepsizes and other hyperparameters for the AT algorithms, and their numerical results suggest the standard hyperparameter selection leads to a lower generalization gap for Free-AT compared to Vanilla-AT. \end{remark}

-We also provide theoretical analysis for the fast adversarial training algorithm $\algofast$ in Appendix \ref{app:prf:ncnc:fast}.
+We also provide theoretical analysis for the fast adversarial training algorithm $\algofast$ in Theorem \ref{thm:ncnc:fast}, whose proof is deferred to Appendix \ref{app:prf:ncnc:fast}.